Find information on how to plant and care for trees and native plants on our Annual Tree Sale Page!

 Those interested in running for Supervisor need to file from May 19 through June 2, 2020.
 With the filing location – the St. Louis County Courthouse in Duluth – currently closed to the public in an effort to slow the spread of COVID-19, the County Auditor has announced new filing options.
 Candidates are able to file by mail, using the secure drop box, or by appointment for curbside drop off.
 Regardless of the filing option a candidate chooses, all documents and fees must be physically received by the Auditor’s Office by June 2 at 5 p.m.

-The North St. Louis SWCD is a local agency providing conservation and resource management services.
+The North St. Louis Soil & Water Conservation District (SWCD) is a local government agency providing conservation and resource management services.
 In cooperation with federal, state and local agencies, the District provides technical assistance, cost-sharing and natural resource management information and education.
-Urban and rural landowners, businesses, industry and agencies may request these services.
+Landowners, businesses, industry and agencies may request these services.

-The mission of the North St. Louis Soil and Water Conservation District is to provide local leadership and programs that protect and maintain our natural resources by assisting people and organizations to live in harmony with our environment.
+The mission of the North Saint Louis Soil and Water Conservation District is to encourage sustainable use of our natural resources by engaging people in soil and water conservation in northern Saint Louis County.

 Our mission is to encourage sustainable use of our natural resources by engaging people in soil and water conservation in northern St. Louis County.
 With local elected leadership, we offer programs that fit our people and our land.
 The North St. Louis SWCD is a local government agency that offers these services to land owners and users in the northern part of St. Louis County, Minnesota: